 National audits of PCR among consultants show a reduction from 3% to 2% over the last 10 years with many surgeons well below 1% for a wide range of cases.
-My personal audit series stands at 0.5% PCR for NHS surgery and a 0.3% in my private practice.
-This is mainly due to the type of case I am required to treat in the NHS with the most difficult cases reserved for surgeons who also have retinal surgery skills.
+My personal audit series stands at 0.3% PCR for NHS surgery in the last 5 years.
 You should be prepared to ask any surgeon about his / her PCR rate and I would be very happy to explain more detail to you if required.
 If a surgeon did not answer this question openly you should be very concerned about going ahead with any procedure.

 5. refractive planning

 In the NHS patients are offered a standard single vision lens implant.
 Patients have a choice to have a fixed focus for distance or near vision and this may depend on your existing spectacle correction.
 You may be expected to make a decision about this when you meet your surgeon on the day of surgery and the doctor who sees you should guide you to this decision.

 In the private setting this discussion will begin at the time of your first consultation and I will help you to decide which refractive outcome you desire.